Tomahawkd/tomahawkd.github.io/course/postgraduate/forensics.md

 The practice of collecting, monitoring and analysing security-related data from computer logs.

+A security information management system (SIMS) automates that practice.
+It is a type of software that automates the collection of event log data from security devices, such as firewalls, proxy servers, intrusion-detection systems and antivirus software.
+It translates the logged data into correlated and simplified formats and has strong log management capabilities.

 SIEM systems gather data from many devices, correlate events and provide information and knowledge in the form of reports and alerts.